The Cost of Solar Panels and 5 Ways to Finance Them

 With the overall cost of solar panels falling more than 20% in the past five years, it may be a good time for you to take the plunge.
 This AI-powered calculator can help you determine your home’s “solar potential,” including recommended system size, savings amount, and more.

 The average post-tax credit cost for 10 kilowatt (kW) solar panel installation in the United States in 2021 ranges from $17,760 to $23,828.
 Per watt, that breaks down to $2.40 to $3.22.
-The pricing is dependent on a couple of different factors, including system size and panel brand.
+The pricing is dependent on a couple of different factors, including system size and panel brand, and of course, state.
+Cost by state ranges from $2.34 per solar watt in Kentucky to $3.16 in Washington, DC.
 In general, the larger the system, the less expensive it is to operate.

 Solar Tax Credits and Incentives